Cat trying to catch leaf

 Consultation process

-Two tabby cats curled up together
+Two tabby cats cuddling

 What my clients say…